19hours/sg-statutes/Acts/Income Tax Act.md

 (a) endorsed by any Shari’ah council or body, or by any committee formed for the purpose of providing guidance on compliance with Shari’ah law; and

-(b) permitted under any written law in Singapore or elsewhere
+(b) permitted under any written law in Singapore or elsewhere.

 [7/2007 wef 17/02/2006]